department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

  - Marital status
  - Date of death (and zip code and county at the time of death)

-**You'll need information about the next-of-kin (the closest living relative of the Veteran, service member, or dependent family member), including the person's:**
+**You'll need this information about the next-of-kin (the closest living relative of the deceased):**

    - Name
-   - Relationship to the Veteran, service member, or dependent family member
+   - Relationship to the deceased
    - Social Security number
    - Phone number
    - Address